AthulyaS123/NCCNMakrdownFiles/nccn_markdowns/Inflammatory Breast Cancer/Ch2.md

 An axillary lymph node biopsy removes lymph nodes from the armpit to check for cancer cells.

 Sentinel lymph node biopsy (SLNB)
-A sentinel lymph node (SLN) is the ¿rst lymph node that cancer cells are most likely to spread to form a primary tumor.
+A sentinel lymph node (SLN) is the first lymph node that cancer cells are most likely to spread to form a primary tumor.
 Sometimes, there can be more than one sentinel lymph node.
 Removal of the sentinel lymph nodes during surgery is called a sentinel lymph node biopsy (SLNB or SNB).
 This procedure is done during surgery such as a mastectomy (surgery to